 Users must have previously registered for Microsoft Entra multifactor authentication before triggering the sign-in risk policy.

 ID Protection analyzes signals about user accounts and calculates a risk score based on the probability that the user is compromised.
 If a user has risky sign-in behavior, or their credentials leak, ID Protection uses these signals to calculate the user risk level.
 Administrators can configure user risk-based Conditional Access policies to enforce access controls based on user risk, including requirements such as:

 - Allow access but require a secure password change.

-A secure password change will remediate the user risk and close the risky user event to prevent unnecessary noise for administrators.
+A secure password change remediates the user risk and close the risky user event to prevent unnecessary noise for administrators.

 Microsoft Entra multifactor authentication registration policy

-Identity Protection can help organizations roll out Microsoft Entra multifactor authentication using a policy requiring registration at sign-in.
-Enabling this policy is a great way to ensure new users in your organization have registered for MFA on their first day.
-Multifactor authentication is one of the self-remediation methods for risk events within Identity Protection.
+ID Protection can help organizations roll out Microsoft Entra multifactor authentication using a policy requiring registration at sign-in.
+Enabling this policy is a great way to ensure new users in your organization register for MFA on their first day.
+Multifactor authentication is one of the self-remediation methods for risk events within ID Protection.
 Self-remediation allows your users to take action on their own to reduce helpdesk call volume.

 More information about Microsoft Entra multifactor authentication can be found in the article, How it works: Microsoft Entra multifactor authentication.